TeamJM/journeymap-api/docs/howto.md

 1. Add [Maven Central](http://search.maven.org/#search%7Cga%7C1%7Cjourneymap-api) to your list of repositories
 2. Add a compile dependency on 'info.journeymap:journeymap-api:#version'
 3. Add journeymap mod in your run/mods folder or as a runtimeOnly/modRuntimeOnly dependency from cursemaven or modrinth's maven.
+    If set as a runtime dependency, you will also need to add [common-networking](https://github.com/mysticdrew/common-networking) as a dependency.

 For example: